aditiagarwal16/aditi.intern-fb/git_understanding.md

 # What did you learn from reviewing an open-source PR?
 Reviewing a React open-source PR showed how professional teams collaborate.
 The discussions were highly detailed—reviewers asked for exact changes, improvements, and explanations.
 I learned that even small changes go through strict review standards, and communication is respectful, precise, and technical.
 This shows how important review culture is in large-scale projects.

+## Branching & Team Collaboration

+### Why is pushing directly to `main` problematic?

+Pushing directly to the `main` branch is risky because it can introduce bugs or incomplete features into the stable version of the project.
+In a team environment, `main` usually represents production-ready or working code.
+If everyone pushes directly to it, mistakes can break the project for the whole team and make it difficult to track where issues came from.

+### How do branches help with reviewing code?

+Branches allow developers to work on features or fixes in isolation without affecting the main codebase.
+Changes made in a branch can be reviewed through pull requests before being merged into `main`.
+This makes it easier for teammates to review code, suggest improvements, catch bugs, and ensure coding standards are followed.
+Branching also encourages better collaboration and communication within the team.

+### What happens if two people edit the same file on different branches?

+If two people edit the same file on different branches, Git keeps the changes separate until they are merged.
+When merging, Git may automatically combine the changes if they do not conflict.
+However, if both people edit the same lines of code, a merge conflict occurs.
+The conflict must be resolved manually by deciding which changes to keep before the merge can be completed.

+### Reflection

+This experiment showed how branching helps keep the `main` branch stable while allowing multiple people to work in parallel.
+It also highlighted why structured workflows using branches and reviews are essential for teamwork and avoiding errors in shared codebases.